SAP-samples/teched2022-DA161/exercises/ex1/README.md

 # Exercise 1 – Understanding the Basics of SAP Analytics Cloud Stories

-**Objective:** You should develop a basic understanding on how to create visualizations within SAP Analytics Coud.
+**Objective:** You should develop a basic understanding on how to create visualizations within SAP Analytics Cloud.

 **Estimated Time:** 25 mins